Industries

 Member states now have 24 months to introduce this Directive into national laws.
 Forward-looking organizations will use this lead time wisely to ensure their operations are compliant – and avoid a costly headache later.

-To learn more about how Oritain helps organizations prove product origin and improve sustainability performance, contact us to speak with one of our team.
+To learn more about how Oritain's comprehensive platform helps organizations prove product origin and improve sustainability performance, contact us to speak with one of our team.

 Disclaimer: The information provided in this document does not and is not intended to constitute legal advice.
 Instead, all information presented here is for general informational purposes only.
 Counsel should be consulted with respect to any particular legal situation.